 9. Gain access to a large pool of skilled professionals

 Through outsourcing administrative tasks, you will gain access to a large pool of professionals who will handle the role with precision and accuracy.
-Not only will this enhance your practice, it will also reduce incidences of error and, to large extent, delays and conflicts which would otherwise arise.
+Not only will this enhance your practise, it will also reduce incidences of error and, to large extent, delays and conflicts which would otherwise arise.

 10. Receive detailed reports